 Eddie Shannon

 Eddie Shannon was named assistant coach on Lamont Paris’ first staff at South Carolina on Friday, April 8, 2022.
-He comes to Columbia after serving on Paris’ staff the last three seasons at Chattanooga (2019-22).
+He enters his second season on Paris’ Gamecock staff in 2023-24.
+He served on staff as an assistant under Paris at Chattanooga for three seasons (2019-22) prior to coming to Columbia.

 A native of Riviera Beach, Fla., Shannon was a four-year starter at the University of Florida (1995-99) helping usher in the Billy Donovan era in Gainesville.
 He scored 1,168 career points and left as the career leader in steals (204), only player in school history with 200+ steals and he was also second in assists (493).
 Shannon was inducted into the SEC Legends program in 2015, an annual honor awarded at the conference tournament to program greats across the league’s 14 institutions.